So far five nights have been posted separately, with a "Complete Edition" having been released July 30, 2016.

-- Adaptation Dye-Job: Springtrap is green instead of yellow.
+- Adaptation Dye-Job: Springtrap is dark green instead of olive green.

 - Adaptational Heroism: Golden Freddy, who appears as a superhero.
 On top of that, pretty much all of the animatronics really (except for Springtrap, for obvious reasons).
 Even the Purple Guy appears as an amicable, friendly colleague who works the morning shift and just wants more hours.

-- Adaptational Villainy: Phone Guy is evil.
+- Adaptational Villainy: Phone Guy is evil and he, not Purple Guy, is William Afton.
 Also, Trash and the Gang are working with Glitchtrap in 'Web of Lies".

 - Adaptational Wimp: The animatronics, except for Springtrap.
 The unstoppable Puppet loses to the office fan of all things.
 In Night 4 Mark easily restrains Freddy.
 Any time Freddy so much as actually tries to stand up to someone else, he fails, hard.

 - Alliterative List: In Night 3, when the animatronics are trying to guess what's in the box.Freddy: ♪Obviously / it's full of party favors!♪

 - Anachronism Stew: Mike has a Bendy and the Ink Machine keychain on his lanyard in 1987.

 - And Now for Someone Completely Different: The first two night are all Markiplier, with Nate coming out of nowhere to do Night 3 after Mark is arrested.
 Mark rejoins the story in Night 4.